Urinary Incontinence: Treatments

-- Tension free mid-urethral slings — a synthetic flexible material that becomes integrated into the tissue around the urethra and forms a “hammock of support” under the urethra
+- Tension free mid-urethral slings — a synthetic material that becomes integrated into the tissue around the urethra and forms a “hammock of support” under the urethra

 - Injectable bulking agents — gel-like materials that are used to bulk or fill out the tissue surrounding the urethra to increase resistance to urine leakage and provide additional support during physical activity

 - Bladder neck suspensions — surgery that helps place a sagging bladder back into its normal position